Sinlessness of Mary

-The sinlessness of Mary refers to the doctrine in which Mary, mother of Jesus chose not to sin.
+The sinlessness of Mary refers to the doctrine in which Mary, Mother of God chose not to sin.
 It is upheld by the Catholic Church, Oriental Orthodox Churches, Eastern Orthodox Churches, as well as by high church Lutherans.

 Early Church

 Justin Martyr, Irenaeus, and Cyril of Jerusalem developed the idea of Mary as the New Eve.
 So too, Ephrem the Syrian said she was as innocent as Eve before the Fall.

 Ambrose says she is incorrupt, a virgin immune through grace from every stain of sin.
 It was John Damascene's opinion that the supernatural influence of God at the generation of Mary was so comprehensive that it extended also to her parents.
 He says of them that, during the generation, they were filled and purified by the Holy Spirit, and freed from sexual concupiscence.
 Consequently, according to Damascene, even the human element of her origin, the material of which she was formed, was pure and holy.
 This opinion of an immaculate active generation and the sanctity of the "conceptio carnis" was taken up by some Western authors.
 Many Greek and Byzantine Fathers asserted that Mary remained without sin throughout her entire life.

 By the 4th century the sinlessness of Mary was a common belief.
 Augustine in the 5th century upheld that Mary had no personal sin, but Augustine did not clearly affirm that she was free from original sin.
 Ambrose also held similar views as Augustine concerning the sinlessness of Mary.

 Protestant apologist, James White has argued that many Greek Fathers denied the sinlessness of Mary, this includes John Chrysostom, Origen, Basil, and Cyril of Alexandria.
 J.N.D.
 Kelly also argued that Tertullian and Hilary of Poitiers believed that Mary had imperfections.